BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 The computation of $Z^\mu$ has already been done in \eqref{computation_Z}.
 Indeed, by using the constraints $G_{\Ph^I}=0$, we obtain

 The fact that $Z^\mu$ vanishes on-shell was conjectured in \cite{Baulieu:2024oql}, it is now proven by \eqref{Z_on-shell}.
-Notice that this is in agreement with the ungauge fixed case, in which the on-shell vanishing of $C_{\delta \C}$ is implied by Noether's second theorem.
+Notice that this is in agreement with the ungauge fixed case, where the on-shell vanishing of $C_{\delta \C} = Z_{\rm cl} + d(\dotsc)$ is implied by Noether's second theorem.